Reed Award Contest Requirements

 - For the journalism category, minimum length is 1,000 words per entry.
 Awards are given to an individual writer or are shared among co-writers.

 - We welcome nominations from anyone, including authors and publishers.

 - Entries must relate to the natural treasures or environmental challenges in at least one of SELC’s states: Alabama, Georgia, North Carolina, South Carolina, Tennessee, or Virginia.

 - Journalism entries may be a single article, a series on one topic, or a collection on unrelated topics, as long as each article pertains to the environment in one of the six states listed above.
 The entry as a whole must meet the minimum word length.
-Entries must be accompanied by a digital version (URL, email, or CD) to verify word length.
+Entries must be accompanied by a digital version (URL, or email) to verify word length.

 For more information contact: